Why Is My Engine Temperature Warning Light On?

 Low Coolant Level

-One of the most common reasons for the engine temperature light to illuminate is a low coolant level.
+One of the main reasons your car’s ‘hot engine light’ or ‘overheating light’ might appear is due to a low coolant level.
 Coolant, also known as antifreeze, plays a crucial role in regulating the temperature of your engine by absorbing and dissipating heat.
-When the coolant level is low, the engine may overheat, triggering the temperature light.
+When the coolant level is low, it can cause car engine overheating, triggering the temperature light.

 To address this issue, check the coolant reservoir and radiator for signs of low coolant levels.
 If necessary, top off the coolant reservoir with the appropriate type of coolant recommended by your vehicle's manufacturer.
 However, if you notice repeated coolant loss, it could indicate a leak in the cooling system that requires professional attention.